juhoinkinen/Annif-wiki/Getting-started.md

 This will take a few seconds.

 Then you need some training data.
-We will train the model using the the English language training data generated from Finna.fi metadata:
+We will train the model using the the English language training data generated from Finna.fi metadata (given in gzipped [short text corpus format](https://github.com/NatLibFi/Annif/wiki/Document-corpus-formats#short-text-document-corpus-tsv-file)):

     annif train tfidf-en /path/to/Annif-corpora/training/yso-finna-en.tsv.gz